The Merchant's Guild

 Important: All Costs are subject to change.
 Like real life, merchants must cope with unexpected changes in the economy and environment.

-Merchant's Guild Licensure: To be a card-carrying Merchant’s Guild member, called an Owner, the character must be Tier 3, and an initial one-time investment of 25 gold pieces is required for a License.
 This represents the costs of founding, whether that’s sourcing and supplying, navigating the legal system of the country, or even greasing the right palms, depending on your shop’s backstory.
-You can pay up front OR take as long as you’d like to pay off that 25 gold, but Merchant’s Guild reputation, perks, and benefits cannot be accrued until that 25 gold is paid in full.
+You can pay up front OR take as long as you’d like to pay off that 15 gold, but Merchant’s Guild reputation, perks, and benefits cannot be accrued until that 15 gold is paid in full.
 Think of it as a trial period without upkeep!
 Initially, only one Owner can claim Merchant’s Guild benefits.

-Apprentices/Operators/Co-Owners: An Owner makes all decisions on behalf of their business, but some shops may require more than one set of hands.
-An Owner may approve a person (called an Operator or Apprentice depending on RP) who can work at the vendor and receive the Owner’s chosen Merchant’s Guild benefits at a reduced cost of 5 gold each.
-Alternatively, if the second or third person pays the same Licensure cost as the Owner, they may be made a Co-Owner immediately (see below) and receive the same benefits as the Owner and a vote in what decisions are made.
+An Owner makes all decisions on behalf of the business, but some shops may require more than one set of hands.
+An Owner may approve a person (called an Apprentice but title may differ in-character) who can work at the vendor and receive the Owner’s chosen Merchant’s Guild benefits at a reduced cost of 3 gold each.

 • An Owner may only have two other persons maximum associated with the vendor at any given time, either as Owners or Apprentices.
 Apprentices may be any Tier.
 Owners must be Tier 3+.